 The award recognizes our graduates' outstanding contributions to KU, their professions or their communities in a wide range of disciplines, including the arts, public service, business, academia and more.

-Edgar Heap of Birds is a pioneer of conceptual Native American art.
-Heap of Birds works in a variety of media, including multidisciplinary forms of public art, large-scale drawings, acryl
+Edgar Heap of Birds is a pioneer of conceptual Native American art who works in a variety of media, including multidisciplinary forms of public art.

-Sharon Lee is the founding physician and director of Southwest Boulevard Family Health Care, a nonprofit health clinic in Kansas City, Kansas.
+Sharon Lee is the founding physician and director of Southwest Boulevard Family Health Care, a non-profit clinic in Kansas City, Kansas.

 Juan Manuel Santos is serving his first four-year term as president of the Republic of Colombia.
 He was elected in June 2010.